 don't stop, liver damage may quickly become worse.
 For information about how

 Changing your diet

-needed, such as restricting the amount of salt or protein you
+You may need to limit the amount of salt or protein you

 If your body is retaining fluid, the most important

 amount of salt in your diet.
 People with liver damage tend to retain sodium.
 This can make fluid build up in your belly (ascites).

 If you are at risk for altered mental function (encephalopathy) because of advanced liver disease,

-You will still need protein in your diet to be well nourished, but you may need
+You will still need protein in your diet to be well nourished.
+But you may need

 to get most of your protein from vegetable sources (rather than animal sources).

 And you may need to avoid eating large amounts of protein at one time.